 You can find more about my various interests at www.honary.co.uk

-Train the Trainer is a book on learning how to teach well.
-Training people and teaching them how to train others well is a great passion of mine and here in this book I share with you tons of guidelines on how to run a good course.
-Suppose you master a topic and become a subject matter expert.
+Train the Trainer is another book I have written on how to teach well.
+Here, I share with you tons of guidelines on how to run a good course.
+You have mastered a topic and have become a subject matter expert.
 Now you want to teach others.
-It turns out that the skills of teaching is different and is a whole new set of skills to master.
-This book can help you with that.
-I also run Train the Trainer courses in London so my students can practice these skills in the controlled environment of a course.
-So if you are interested to learn how to teach well, come along.
-Who knows, may be we can squeeze a board gaming session in it too.
-Find details of the train the trainer course here.
+Teaching is a different skill and requires training.
+This book based on my years of experience in this field and the latest developments in the training industry can help you with the art of training.
+I also run Train the Trainer courses in London so my students can practice these skills in the controlled environment of a course they attend.